Changes to your tenancy

 We need to know about the following changes:

-• If you want to keep a pet, such as a cat or dog
+- If you want to keep a pet

 In both cases, there are certain conditions that need to be met, including letting us know about those living with you.